datacarpentry/python-ecology-lesson/01-starting-with-data.md

 The `groupby` command is powerful in that it allows us to quickly generate summary stats.
 This is also useful for initial examination of our data.
 We can immediately notice some unusual values in our data that we might need to explore further.
-Unless we're working with butterflies, Z is unlikely to be a sex.
+Unless we're working with butterflies, "Z" is unlikely to be a sex.
 Also it looks like there are no weight values for the species that is of sex "R".
 It is important to explore your data, before diving into analysis too quickly.

 # Challenge

 1. How many records contain the sex designations of: "Z", "P" and "R"?
-2. What happens when you group by two columns using the syntax and then grab mean values:
+2. What happens when you group by two columns using the following syntax and then grab mean values:
 	- `sorted2 = surveys_df.groupby(['plot','sex'])`
 	- `sorted2.mean()`
 3. Summarize weight values for each plot in your data.
-HINT: you can use the following syntax only create summary statistics for one column in your data `byPlot['wgt'].describe()`
+HINT: you can use the following syntax to only create summary statistics for one column in your data `byPlot['wgt'].describe()`